 Before we create our click-to-call application, we need to set up our environment first.

 Let's put our Twilio credentials in a place where our application can access them.
-For this tutorial, we'll store them in environment variables that our application can read.
+We'll store them as environment variables that our application can read.

 # Twilio API credentials export TWILIO_ACCOUNT_SID=ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX export TWILIO_AUTH_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Twilio phone number export TWILIO_NUMBER=+15552737123

 Twilio_Number placeholder values with your unique values, which you can find in the Twilio Console.
 You can use an existing Twilio phone number or obtain a new number.